 Oak Grove teachers meet monthly in an EdCamp setting.
 EdCamp is an "organic, participant-driven, un-conference (setting) that empowers educators to maximize professional learning experiences and peer networks."
 Essentially, topics are generated by participants, leaders emerge, and ideas are shared.

 We instituted Stem Roundtables in January to increase STEM collaboration across grades levels and departments.
 Groups representing each grade level, special education and special areas meet monthly to discuss current PBL units, triumphs and difficulties, and relevant STEM topics.

 There is an astonishing amount of self-reflection and evaluation that occurs at our roundtables.
 Teachers assess themselves against others, which can be challenging, but they also relish the constructive criticism from peers in a safe environment.

 The STEM Lead and Coordinator, upon suggestions by teachers, created the STEM Padlet: a shared space to collaborate and disseminate information.
 Current PBL units, relevant research, likes, dislikes and comments are all accessible from: https://padlet.com/e20054106/wieb217unvu5

 Regular STEM Core Team Meetings

-The team meets monthly to discuss program needs and direction.
+The STEM Core team, consisting of STEM Coordinator and Lead, teachers and administrators, meets monthly to discuss program needs and direction.